da22le123/Messenger/doc/protocol.md

 If client tries to send a TTT request, and something goes wrong, the server will respond

-If client tries to send a move, and it is not their turn to make a move or the move was illegal, the server will respond
+If client tries to send a move, and it is not their turn to make a move or the move was illegal

 ```
-C-> S: TTT_MOVE {"move":"<move>"}
+C-> S: TTT_MOVE {"board":"<board>"}
 ```

+The server will respond with the status of the move and the current state of the board (not including the illegal move):

 ```
 S -> C: TTT_MOVE_RESP {"status": "ERROR", "code": <error code>, "board":"<board>"}
 ```

 Depending on the error code, different client participating in the game receives the following message: